 The most basic explanation of Web Real-Time Communication (WebRTC) is that it’s the process that lets us transmit audio and video across the internet.
 Whether it’s a Zoom call or an audio message, WebRTC is how it transmits.

 This process requires accessing the sensitive information unique to your device.
-When we ran the WebRTC leak tests with the WebRTC toggle on and off, Whoer VPN leaked our information every time.
+This time, Whoer VPN prevented any WebRTC leaks.

 Kill switch test